 Naval Air Station (NAS) Oceana

 Naval Air Station (NAS) Oceana, located in Virginia Beach, Virginia, was established in 1943 as a small auxiliary airfield.
-Since 1943, NAS Oceana has grown to more than 16 times its original size and is now a 6,000-acre master jet base supporting an installation population of 19,000 people.
+Since 1943, NAS Oceana has grown to more than 16 times its original size and is now approximately a 6,000-acre Master Jet Base supporting an installation workforce of approximately 19,000 people.
 The primary mission of NAS Oceana is to provide the personnel, operations, maintenance, and training facilities to ensure that fighter and attack squadrons on aircraft carriers of the U.S. Atlantic Fleet are ready for deployment.

 Areas for PFAS Drinking Water Well Sampling

-The most common Navy activity that could have resulted in the historical release of PFOS, PFOA, and other PFAS to the environment is the use of firefighting foam (specifically certain types of aqueous film-forming foam, or AFFF) for testing, training, firefighting, and other lifesaving emergency responses.
-Because of this historical use, PFOS, PFOA, and other PFAS are present in the groundwater at the installation as well as in private drinking water wells that are located in the direction that the groundwater flows away from the installation.
+Because of the historical use of AFFF at NAS Oceana, PFOA, PFOS, and other PFAS are present in the groundwater at the installation as well as in private drinking water wells that are located in the direction that the groundwater flows away from the installation.
 The designated sampling area, as shown in Figure 1, was selected because of the proximity to NAS Oceana and the general groundwater flow direction.

 The majority of properties in the designated sampling area receive drinking water from the City of Virginia Beach.
 Properties that consume the City of Virginia Beach drinking water do not need to be sampled, as the drinking water provided by the City of Virginia Beach has been tested and PFOS and PFOA were not detected.

 NAS Oceana Actions Based on Drinking Water Sampling Results